SilvioM97/Machine-Learning-2022/README.md

 # NNfromScratch-py

 This repository contains a Python framework for training and testing neural networks from scratch.
+Cross validation could run in parallel for efficient validation

 ## Usage